Film Events FAQ

 What time do the doors open?

-What is the in-person film event schedule?
+What is the film event & special event schedule?

 How does the VIJFF membership work?